 If you already spent $100 since July, you’ll now have another $100 to spend by December.

-AMEX Business cards also have an AMEX Offer available for 10% off all purchases Dell through 8/1/22, with up to $1,500 in total statement credits.
+AMEX Business cards also often have an AMEX Offer available for 10% off all purchases from Dell.
 It stacks with the $200 cash back offer, so if you buy a new computer monitor for $222 you’ll get back $200 and $22, meaning your total cost will be $0!

 Dell allows you to split a charge among 3 credit cards at checkout.
 If you have multiple Business Platinum cards that means you can get a $200 credit on each one by splitting the charge among multiple cards.